 - Get more out of your project plan by presenting it.
 Turn your plan into a presentation for clients so that they can better understand the limitations and scope of the project.
 It’ll also help them understand if the proposed work will deliver what they want and if the process you’re proposing will get the results they’re paying for.

 - Pair it with a communication plan.
-A communication plan covers how often status reports will be updated, meetings cadence, or which channels a particular stakeholder prefers to communicate through.
+A communication plan covers how often status reports will be updated, the meeting cadence, and which channels a particular stakeholder prefers to communicate through.

 - Consult your project charter, statement of work, and/or project initiation document (PID).
-You likely don't need all of these for your project.
-The charter outlines the key elements needed to move the project forward, the SOW specifies requirements and timelines, and the PID is often a more high level version of the project plan.
+You'll pull information from some or all of these for your plan.
+The charter outlines the key elements needed to move the project forward, the SOW specifies requirements and timelines, and the PID is often a higher-level version of the project plan.

 - Adapt to changes.
 This is especially true if you're following one of the agile methodologies.
 Reassess your plan at key phases of the project, when you receive feedback that requires a change in direction, or as needed.

-- Consider resource allocation.
-While you might not know your exact project team when you create your plan, it's a good idea to start thinking about who might work on what (potentially using a RACI chart) and check their availability and current workload.
-This will help avoid situations where you try to assign a task and the team member you need is on vacation.
+- Use resource allocation.
+While you might not know your exact project team when you create your plan, it's a good idea to start thinking about who might work on what and check their availability and current workload.
+This will help avoid situations like accidentally assigning a task to a team member that's on vacation.
+See an example of resource allocation here.

 - Analyze past project plans.
 Review old project plans that you or your peers created to see what worked and what didn't.
 This is a way to get insights on whether a timeline or budget is realistic, or whether you might be missing requirements or phases in your next project plan.

-Find project planning techniques to help you out here.
+Here are more project planning techniques to help you out.

 Expert-Recommended Tools for Project Plan Creation

 Project management software speeds up the project planning process.
-Instead of existing in a document somewhere on the server that no one will refer back to, it can exist in a software tool that can be updated by anyone on the team in real time, and everyone will get notifications about changes.
+Instead of existing in a document somewhere on the server that no one will refer back to, it exists in a software tool that can be updated by anyone on the team, and everyone will get notifications about changes.

 Here's a list of the best project management software to consider: